mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/final-report.md

 ## Project outcomes report

-At the conclusion of the Phase I award, you are also required to submit a maximum-800-word project outcomes report which will be made available to the public.
+At the conclusion of the Phase I award, you are also required to submit a brief (maximum-800-word) project outcomes report (via [research.gov](http://research.gov/)) which will be made available to the public on the outcomes of your NSF-funded work.
+The report is public and should not contain confidential or proprietary information.
 This report is not reviewed or approved by NSF.
 For more information on this report, please see here: [https://www.nsf.gov/pubs/policydocs/porfaqs.jsp](https://www.nsf.gov/pubs/policydocs/porfaqs.jsp).

 ## Final payment